MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_ChangeUserLicenseAssignments.md

     **Warning** - To assign a license to a user, the user must assigned a usage location.

 6. Click the **Licenses** menu item in the left-hand menu.
-7. Ensure that Rual has "No license assignments found."
+7. Ensure that Raul has "No license assignments found."

 #### Task 2 - Update user license assignments